ICA-EGAD/RiC-O/README.md

 **ICA RiC-O (Records in Contexts-Ontology) is an OWL 2 ontology for describing archival record resources**.
 As the third part of Records in Contexts (RiC) standard, it is a formal representation of Records in Contexts Conceptual Model (RiC-CM).

-The **latest public release of RiC-O, RiC-O 1.0, dated December 30, 2023, is now available.** As the first stable and complete version of this ontology, **RiC-O 1.0 is thus a major milestone**.
+The **latest public release of RiC-O, RiC-O 1.0.1, dated April 2024, is now available.** It was released a few weeks after the first stable and complete version of this ontology, **RiC-O 1.0**, thus a major milestone**.
 It is **fully compliant with RiC-CM 1-0**, which is available in the corresponding repository [https://github.com/ICA-EGAD/RiC-CM](https://github.com/ICA-EGAD/RiC-CM).

-The OWL/RDF file of RiC-O 1.0 is stored in the [ontology/current-version](./ontology/current-version) folder of this repository, with accompanying material, including a HTML version provided for human readers.
+The OWL/RDF file of RiC-O 1.0.1 is stored in the [ontology/current-version](./ontology/current-version) folder of this repository, with accompanying material, including a HTML version provided for human readers.
 The repository also contains other resources, among which examples and diagrams.

 **You can easily download the whole content of this repository using [the latest release](https://github.com/ICA-EGAD/RiC-O/releases/tag/v1.0)**, whose notes provide a global overview of the changes made from RiC-O v0.2.